SerafimArts/php-rfcs/rfcs/0000-shorter-constructor.md

 }
 ```

-In the case of the new syntax, when the body is dropped, nothing should change.
+In the case of the **new syntax**, when the body is dropped, nothing
+should change.

 ```php
 class Vector2